Freiling87/CCU/CCU/Scratchpad.md

 It's just the legacy entry I think.
 ###				C	Ammo Cap
 	CL - Having a gun already when you pick one of the traits still doesn't update the max ammo
+##		P	Features
+###			C	CharacterSelect.CharacterLoaded
+This is a bool array that might be easier than checking for nulls on charsavedata.
+Slots 32-48 are custom characters, and it's true
+###			C	Hair match skin
+I guess this is just scope now
+Requested by GenEric
+Fleshy Follicles?
 ##		H√	Bug Archive
 ###				H	Equipment noise spam
 Still occuring, even with vanillas.